akshayt80/bit_coin_miner/project1/README.md

 # Introduction

--The project uses elixir and the actor worker model to generate bitcoins.
+- The project uses elixir and the actor worker model to generate bitcoins.

--The bitcoins are mined using the SHA-256 algorithm and the input string with the corresponding SHA-256 hash is printed.
+- The bitcoins are mined using the SHA-256 algorithm and the input string with the corresponding SHA-256 hash is printed.

--The project is implemented as a distributed system where the address of the address of the server is passed as an argument and then the server performs the mine operation.
+- The project is implemented as a distributed system where the address of the address of the server is passed as an argument and then the server performs the mine operation.

--The performace of the system is measured using the ratio of the CPU time to Real time as a metric and we have discussed the performance for k=4 and k=5.
+- The performace of the system is measured using the ratio of the CPU time to Real time as a metric and we have discussed the performance for k=4 and k=5.

 ## Installation